casangi/casadocs/docs/index.rst

 **6.7.6 Release**

 CASA 6.7.6 can now be `downloaded <https://casa.nrao.edu/casa_obtaining.shtml>`__ for general use.
-CASA 6.7.6 is available either as a downloadable tar-file, or through pip-wheel installation, which gives flexibility to integrate CASA into a customized Python environment.
+CASA 6.7.6 is available either as a downloadable tar-file (Linux), a downloadable DMG (MacOS) or through pip-wheel installation, which gives flexibility to integrate CASA into a customized Python environment.

 **Highlights:**

 - getjyperkalma: new task dedicated to Jy/K calibration.
 - getantposalma: documentation improved for new task getantposalma.
-- measures data: update to install data from new ASTRON ftp site.
+- measures data: update to install data from new ASTRON http site.

 In addition, a large number of bugs were fixed.